sakinahali/sakinah.github.io/_posts/2022-04-08-Flight-Delays.md

 For the first visualization, a map was used to show the departure delay, state and airline.
 Airline AA and the state of Texas had the highest departure delay.
 For the second visualization, a bar chart was used to check for the highest departure delay over the state.
-The state of CA has the highest departure delay.
+The state of CA had the highest departure delay.

 More detailed of each visualizations:
 * [Visualization 1](https://public.tableau.com/app/profile/sakinah4830/viz/Highestarrivaltimeineachstate/Sheet3#1)